-Silk is a natural fiber produced by a domesticated insect, the silkworm, bred by humans since time immemorial.
+Silk is a natural fiber produced by a domesticated insect, the silkworm, raised by man since time immemorial.

-An Oriental traditions tells that while a Chinese princess was having a tea in his garden in the shade of a mulberry tree, a cocoon fell from the tree into her cup.
-As soon as this one got wet, the threads of which it was composed started to unravel and the pricess discovered by chance the thread of pure silk.
+An oriental tradition tells that while a Chinese princess was having tea in her garden in the shade of a mulberry tree, a cocoon fell from the tree into her cup.
+As soon as this got soaked, the threads of which it was composed began to unravel and the princess discovered by chance the thread of pure silk.

-Silk is well-known for its shine due to the very nature of its filament that is born as semi-liquid and solidifies on contact with the air remaining anyway traslucent.
-It has a smooth, soft texture which is not slippery, unlike many synthetic fibers.
+Silk is known for its luster due to the very nature of its filament which is born as a semi-liquid and solidifies in contact with the air while remaining translucent.

 It’s a fiber that can absorb up to 30% of its weight in moisture and is highly breathable, therefore suitable all year long.

-Its resistance to moths and mites and its elasticity makes it a soft and resistent fiber suitable for many uses.
+Its resistance to moths and mites and its elasticity make it a resistant and soft fiber suitable for various uses.